influxdata/telegraf/plugins/inputs/opcua_listener/README.md

 ## Connection Service

-This plugin actively reads to retrieve data from the OPC server.
+This plugin subscribes to the specified nodes to receive data from the OPC server.
+The updates are received at most as fast as the `subscription_interval`.
-This is done every `interval`.

 ## Metrics